rogelioprieto/linux-tips/_posts/2021-03-25-how-to-install-discovar-ubuntu-20.04.md

 This step is neccesary for stopping using a previous Ubuntu repository version.

 ## Source:
-1. I solve this problem based in Discovar forum user group:
+- I solved this problem based in Discovar forum user group:

 <https://groups.google.com/a/broadinstitute.org/g/discovar-user-forum>